An expat guide to healthcare and health insurance in Oman

 What is the best health insurance for expats in Oman?

-The best health insurance in Oman for another expat might not be the best for you, as everyone has different needs and expectations.
+The best health insurance in Oman for one expat might not be the best for you, as everyone has different needs and expectations.

 In order to find which one is the best health insurance in Oman for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Oman, alongside other parameters.